FAQ

 Do's:

-Discontinue use of AHAs (glycolic, lactic, citric, tartaric acids) or any other exfoliating or anti-aging cosmetics near the brows at least 72 hours before your service: This is recommended to avoid irritation.
+• Discontinue use of AHAs (glycolic, lactic, citric, tartaric acids) or any other exfoliating or anti-aging cosmetics near the brows at least 72 hours before your service: This is recommended to avoid irritation or lifting of the skin.
 Using these products on the brows after the service will cause the tint to fade from the skin very quickly.

 Don'ts:

-Use AHAs (glycolic, lactic, citric, tartaric acids) or any other exfoliating or anti-aging cosmetics on the brows within 72 hours before your service: This is recommended to avoid irritation.
-Using these products on the brows after the service will cause the henna to fade from the skin very quickly.
+• Use AHAs (glycolic, lactic, citric, tartaric acids) or any other exfoliating or anti-aging cosmetics on the brows within 72 hours before your service: This is recommended to avoid irritation or lifting of the skin.
+Using these products on the brows after the service will cause the tint to fade from the skin very quickly.

 How should I care for my brows?

 There is no extensive aftercare for brow shaping, however, you will want to avoid long periods in direct sunlight for a day or so to avoid any potential hyperpigmentation.
-The skin around your brows may also become red, and in some cases, a little bit swollen or a histamine reaction can occur, which is normal and should subside within a few hours after your appointment.
+After the service, the skin around your brows may become red, a little bit swollen, or a histamine reaction can occur, which are normal and should subside within a few hours.

 Brow Tint & Hybrid brow Tint